j-siderius/TinySpark/docs/chapter1/neuron.md

 ---

-Let's now look at an example neuron, and how inputs travel through it; suppose we have a neuron with two inputs, two weights and a simple threshold function.
-We will compute the output of this neuron.
+The neuron with two inputs, two weights and a simple threshold activation function below will be examined.
+How do inputs travel through it and how do they lead to an output?

 ![Neuron inputs structure](../assets/images/inputs_neuron_structure.png)

-The first step in computation of the output is to sum the inputs together with the weights:
+The first step in computation of the output is to sum the inputs of the neuron together with the weights of the neuron:

 $$
 \sum \text{inputs}*\text{weights} = \text{input 1} * \text{weight 1} + \text{input 2} * \text{weight 2}
 $$

 The activation function which comes after the inputs can be a simple threshold function that fires if the input signals exceed a certain value, or a more complex function that can capture nonlinear relationships between inputs and outputs.
-Some common activation functions are sigmoid, tanh, ReLU and softmax, which will be covered in later chapters.
+Some common activation functions are sigmoid, tanh, ReLU and softmax.
+More information can be found in the [Machine Learning glossary](https://ml-cheatsheet.readthedocs.io/en/latest/activation_functions.html).

-Now, our neuron needs to be _activated_ by running the sum through the chosen activation function.
-We choose a simple threshold function.
-If the sum of the neuron is $0.5$ or higher, we output $1$, otherwise we output $0$.
+Now, the neuron needs to be _activated_ by running the sum through the chosen activation function.
+In this example, a simple threshold function is chosen.
+If the sum of the neuron is $0.5$ or higher, the output will be $1$, otherwise the output will be $0$.

 $$
 f(x) =